vgurianov/uml-sp/docs/case_studies/newton/newton.md

 ##### Newton's universe
 The “TreeRoot” frame define “Newton's universe” concept.
 The TreeRoot class specifies the initial and boundary conditions.

-The Newton three laws must supplement by yet two propositions.
+The Newton three laws must supplement by yet two propositions.<br/> **Collision**.
-**Collision**.
 To resolve the collision situation, in the AbstractTreeNode class defined the bump() method.
 The method is virtual and can substitute in descendants of the AbstractTreeNode class.
-If a method of the AbstractTreeNode class is caused by then it is an absolutely elastic collision.
+If a method of the AbstractTreeNode class is caused by then it is an absolutely elastic collision.<br/>
 **Disintegration**.
 The AbstractTreeNode class defines a private field hasStableState.
 If this field is false, the system self-destructs.
 This field can be changed by the procedure stabilize(), which can be substituted in descendants of the AbstractTreeNode classIf the AbstractTreeNode method is caused by then the field is set to true.